Eligibility for MMEA State-wide Activities

 Maryland Music Educators Association (MMEA) is a professional association of music educators who teach in Maryland public and

 private schools and colleges.
-Its purpose is to promote the advancement of music education in Maryland schools.
-It does this by supporting
+Our mission promote the advancement of music education in Maryland schools by offering leadership, learning, and newtorking opportunities.

 MMEA also sponsors state-wide student activities which are grade and class (band, chorus, orchestra) specific.
 The activities adhere

 to guidelines established by the National Association for Music Education (NAfME), of which MMEA is a state affiliate.
 Prior to 1980,

 only students of MMEA members were allowed to participate in any state-wide activities.
 Currently, by agreement with the Public